mnguyen0226/mnguyen0226.github.io/src/data/about.md

 - Current top-3 Spotify podcasts: [Lex Fridman](https://open.spotify.com/show/2MAi0BvDc6GTFvKFPXnkCL), [The Economist](https://www.economist.com/podcasts), [The Minimalist](https://open.spotify.com/show/5ECF0soZ1H5NxZHanAzUYd).

 # Travel Journey
-- I have spent ~4/5 of my life so far living in the the beautiful Ho Chi Minh City, Viet Nam.
-I have traveled through ~30/63 provinces of Viet Nam, some of which I have forgotten, and many of which I would like to revisit due to the weather, people, good foods, and diverst cultures.
-I planned to travel Europe in my late 20s.
-One of my long-term goals is to travel through all 50 states in the US.
 - In 2014, I visited Seoul (South Korea).
 - In 2015, I moved to St.Paul-Minneapolis Twin City (Minnesota, USA).
 Besides, I visited Wisconsin (USA) and Virginia (USA).
 - In 2017, I visited Singapore and Washington DC (USA).